-During CDC Week 9 (week of March 5, 2022), the relative reported rate of ED visits for suspected suicide attempts increased from the previous reporting period, is higher than the corresponding weeks of 2019 and 2020, but lower than the rate in the corresponding week of 2021 (Graph 3).
+During CDC Week 14 (week of April 9, 2022), the relative reported rate of ED visits for suspected suicide attempts increased from the previous reporting period and is higher than the corresponding weeks of 2019, 2020, and 2021 (Graph 3).
 Data regarding suspected suicide attempts should be interpreted with caution.
-The current CDC definition for suspected suicide attempts, due to its broad inclusion of intentional self-harm behaviors that may or may not be interpreted as a suicidal act, could artificially inflate both the count and rate of such visits.
+The current CDC definition for suspected suicide attempt, due to its broad inclusion of intentional self-harm behaviors that may or may not be interpreted as a suicidal act, could artificially inflate both the count and rate of such visits.
 No statistical warnings or alerts were issued.